hrushikesh-choudhary/carbon-credits-api/README.md

 # carbon-credits-api
+This repository represents the logic for the Off-chain interaction with a MYSQL server.

+Learn more about the project at: https://github.com/hrushikesh-choudhary/carbon-credits-contract/blob/master/README.md

+### Tech Used:
+1. FastAPI
+2. SQLAlchemy
+3. Pydantic
+4. MySQL
+5. Swagger

-Steps to run the FastAPI server locally:
+### Steps to run the FastAPI server locally:
 1. Clone the repository
 2. `pip3 install -r requirements.txt`
 3. Create a database named `CarbonCreditsDB` in your local MySQL service